 Targeted protein degradation (TPD) is a promising strategy in the field of drug discovery.
-In recent years, targeted protein degradation (TPD) technology has been developed rapidly, especially proteolysis targeting chimera (PROTAC) is the most representative technology of TPD strategy, which uses the ubiquitin-proteasome system (UPS) to degrade target proteins containing cytosolic domains .
+In recent years, targeted protein degradation (TPD) technology has been developed rapidly, especially proteolysis targeting chimera (PROTAC), which is the most representative technology of TPD strategy, and its principle is to use the ubiquitin-proteasome system (UPS) to degrade target proteins containing cytosolic domains .
 In addition to PROTAC, lysosome-targeting chimaeras (LYTAC), antibody-based PROTAC (AbTAC), and autophagy targeting chimeras (AUTOTAC) have been successful in degrading membrane proteins, extracellular proteins, and protein aggregates, thus greatly expanding the range of target proteins.
 TPD technology greatly expands the range of drug target selection, and provides a powerful solution to solve the thorny problems that cannot be solved by traditional small molecule inhibitors.

 Figure 1: Ubiquitin-Proteasome System (UPS)